Harranu/Data-Analysis/README.md

 (xi) whr_image00.jpeg,
 (x12) whr_image003.png.

-3. How to
+3. How to:
-3.1.
-Download all files in one directory.
+1. Download all files in one directory.
-3.2.
-Depending on which version of the source code you want to run, either way you need a python interpreter.
+2. Depending on which version of the source code you want to run, either way you need a python interpreter.
 Incase of streamlit version, you will need to install streamlit package.
 Read more on streamlit website on how to run a streamlit app.
 See this link for further instructions https://docs.streamlit.io/develop/concepts/architecture/run-your-app.